Fred Trueman: The great Test bowler: 1957 to 1964

 Ronnie Burnet was Yorkshire's new captain in 1958.
 Not an accomplished player, though he had previously captained the club's Second XI, he was a good man-manager and a firm disciplinarian who could get the best out of what was to be a new team in which Trueman was, apart from Brian Close and Vic Wilson, the most experienced player.
 Burnet made his mark in 1958 with the sacking of Wardle for disciplinary reasons.
 The other "trouble-maker", Appleyard, lost his ability as a result of his illnesses and Yorkshire dropped him for good mid-season.
 Although the team could only finish 11th in the County Championship, having lost 24 full days to the weather, it was a much happier dressing room than it had been since 1946.
 Regular team members now included Binks, Brian Bolus, Burnet, Close, Cowan, Trueman, Illingworth, Lowson, Padgett, David Pickles, Phil Sharpe, Stott, Taylor, Trueman, Don Wilson and Vic Wilson which meant that the great Yorkshire team of the 1960s was really beginning to take shape.

 Trueman played in all five Tests against New Zealand in 1958, taking 15 wickets in the series at an average of 17.06.
 This was a wet summer and most of the bowling in the series was done by spinners, but he still managed five for 31 in the first Test at Edgbaston.
 He pulled off a remarkable anticipatory catch in the Lord's Test when he stepped forward from his short leg position to catch the ball off a defensive stroke with his hand on the batsman's boot.
 In the final Test at the Oval, he made the highest score of his whole Test career with 39* in twenty minutes, including three sixes off Alex Moir.

 Despite sending what was, on paper, a very strong team on the 1958–59 tour of Australasia, England lost the Ashes to Richie Benaud's Australians, who won the series 4–0 with the third Test drawn.
 Tom Graveney recalled that "it was a miserable tour (and England) were never a team".
-Graveney agreed with Trueman that the biggest problem was the tour manager, Brown, who "did a very bad job".
+Graveney agreed with Trueman that the biggest problem was the tour manager, Freddie Brown, who "did a very bad job".
 Graveney confirmed that Brown had been rude to several team members and "was a very stuck-up individual, at least when he was sober".
 Brown tried to make trouble for Trueman from the outset of the tour but Trueman had learned a lot from his West Indian experience five years earlier and made a formal complaint about Brown to the team captain, Peter May.
 Although May was a public school-educated amateur like Brown, he supported Trueman and reprimanded Brown, telling him to "act in a manner more befitting someone with managerial responsibility".
 For his part, Trueman described Brown as "a snob, bad-mannered, ignorant and a bigot".